raffaella-rossini/raffaella-rossini.github.io/content/blog/20230114-back-to-work.md

 ---
 It's 2023, and 'office work vs remote work' is still trending topic.

-What I find most annoying in the conversations, papers, posts about it is the wording "*Back to work*", and "*Back to the office*" when referring to office work for us **knowledge workers**.
+What I find most annoying in the conversations, papers, posts about it is the wording "*Back to work*", and "*Back to the office*" when referring to office work for knowledge workers.

 Words matter, and what do those words imply *(to me, at least: I don't know if it is any different for a native English speaker)*?